KanmiTitus/BetBonanza-2024-Customer-Service-Week-Campaign-Analysis/README.md

 ## Technical Details:
-- *DAX Query*: Calculations for GGR, FTDs, free bet used, and given target and retention metrics were implemented using DAX.
+- *DAX Query*: Calculations for GGR, FTDs, free bet used, and given target and retention metrics were calculated for visualization writing advanced DAX.
-- *Data Modelling*: Tables were linked through Power BI’s relationship manager, ensuring seamless data integration for reporting.
+- *Data Modelling*: Tables were linked through Power BI’s relationship manager, ensuring seamless data integration for reporting through Snowflake schema.
-- *Data Visualization*: An interactive dashboard was created to provide actionable insights and real-time tracking of future campaign success.
+- *Data Visualization*: An interactive dashboard was created, choosing appropriate charts for different data points to provide actionable insights and real-time tracking of future campaign success.
 - *Row Level Security*: Hierarchical access was implemented, granting tailored data access to the Executive, marketing, and commercial manager.

 ## Clarifying Questions, Assumptions, and Caveats